apache/pekko/CONTRIBUTING.md

 Which will generate JavaDoc style docs in `./target/javaunidoc/index.html`.
 This requires a JDK version 11 or later.

+#### Changing the project information page index

+In case you want to change the index of `Project Information` page, you need to change it on the `project/ProjectIndexGenerator.scala` so it can be included in the automatic docs generation.

 ### External dependencies

 All the external runtime dependencies for the project, including transitive dependencies, must have an open source license that is equal to, or compatible with, [Apache 2](https://www.apache.org/licenses/LICENSE-2.0).